featurevisor/featurevisor/docs/testing.md

 ## Matrix

-To make things more convenient when testing against a lof of different combinations of values, you can optionally make use ot `matrix` property in your assertions.
+To make things more convenient when testing against a lof of different combinations of values, you can optionally make use of `matrix` property in your assertions.

 For example, in a feature test spec: